 Eligibility, once determined, will remain effective for 12 months from the date of initial determination.
 Eligibility determined at one site is accepted at all CCare and/or Planned Parenthood clinics in Oregon.

 Yes.
 Clients must complete a new enrollment form annually.
 This will enable us to determine if you are still eligible to receive CCare services.

-If you are new to the CCare program at SHS, you will need to schedule an initial office visit for contraceptive counseling.
-This appointment takes approximately 40 minutes.
-During this appointment your clinician will discuss different contraceptive methods and will help you choose the best method for your lifestyle.
-A prescription will be sent to the pharmacy, where you can pick it up.
-If you need emergency contraception before your initial visit, you can see a nurse as soon as you have finished enrolling.
+If you are new to the CCare program at SHS or you are needing a refill, you will need to schedule an initial appointment for contraceptive counseling.
+The appointment takes approximately 30 minutes and is done via telehealth.
+During this appointment, your clincian will discuss different contraceptive methods and will help you choose the best method for your lifestyle.
+A prescription will be filled onsite at the Plageman Student Health Center unless you prefer to fill it off campus (CCare does not cover prescriptions sent off campus pharmacies).